Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cross-country skiing in Hatcher Pass near Wasilla, Alaska

-Alaska offers an abundance of winter sports!
+Naturally, Alaska offers an abundance of winter sports!
 Snowed-over trails make great cross-country skiing paths.
-There are several great ski hills besides Alyeska, such as Hatcher Pass.
-There’s also no shortage of places to go sledding, perfect if traveling with kids.
+Hatcher Pass is a great skiing alternative to Alyeska.
+There’s also no shortage of places to go sledding, if traveling with kids.
 Frozen lakes and rivers are often favorite local ice-skating spots, but many towns also have indoor rinks.

 Free Things to Do in Alaska